 In his experience, patients experience less pain with this method.
 This is a drainless procedure, which also reduces pain, inconvenience and infection risks.
-Other surgeons still perform tummy tuck with drains.
-Be sure to ask!

 If you heard horror stories about pain from someone who had surgery a long time ago, this could be why.
 The tummy tuck your mother-in-law had 20 years ago is probably very different from the tummy tuck you will have today.
 Thus, you can’t really make a precise comparison of the pain.
 With the old type of tummy tuck, the abdominal flaps are lifted all the way to the ribs, creating a much bigger area of pain.